 The new accommodation area of Piazza Dante is the ideal for comfort and safeness, it is near the main sightseeing of the city and good for the prices.

 Check the list below of the best hotels where to stay in Naples for one day.

 Backpacking in Naples

 This is always our choice when travelling, despite we love slow travels, staying in a location for a week or more, we understand that sometimes you need to move fast around a trip.
 We have done it basically everywhere and in many countries.
 Backpacking in Naples is the ideal for who will travel all southern Italy.
-From Naples, you can reach the Amalfi Coast in about one hour and cheap.
+From Naples, you can reach the Amalfi Coast Beaches in about one hour and cheap.
 This is our guide on how to reach Positano from Naples for a few bucks.

 Go backpacking in Naples is becoming popular among young people, attract to the city by the low prices and cheap lifestyle.